Will it be Christ's, Wolfson or...? Here's how to make your decision.

 "The accommodation there is superb!"
-You'll be spending many years at Cambridge.
+You'll be spending a few years at Cambridge.
 That's a significant proportion of your life – and by far the largest part of that will be spent in your room.
 Which college you choose will partly determine whether this time is spent in something akin to a mansion or a closet in which you couldn't swing a textbook, let alone a cat.
 What's more, some colleges offer accommodation for the whole of your course, whereas at others you may find yourself competing against everyone else in the private housing market after your first year.
 All undergraduate colleges in Cambridge, however, guarantee accommodation for the duration of at least three years.

 "They've got a good reputation for my favourite sport/hobby."
-No matter how workaholic you are, everyone's got to have some hobbies – and while there are university clubs for a lot of them, it can be preferable to have the option of playing your sport or following your hobby in college.
+No matter how much of a workaholic you are, everyone's got to have some hobbies – and while there are university clubs for a lot of them, it can be preferable to have the option of playing your sport or following your hobby in college.
 Consider also the facilities available.
 Table tennis tables and badminton courts are rare, for example, and having your own sports grounds right next to college is a real plus for sporty types.
-Nonetheless, even if there isn't a College club or society for something that you're interested in, you can always set one up!
+Nonetheless, even if there isn't a college club or society for something that you're interested in, you can always set one up!

 "It's got an academic ethos that will suit me."
-Of course, it's all about your own study and making your own choices to strive for whatever level of academic achievement you feel comfortable with –everyone at Cambridge, no matter what college, will be passionate about their subject, but colleges with well-stocked, 24-hour libraries for example might help you through that study.
+Of course, it's all about your own study and making your own choices to strive for whatever level of academic achievement you feel comfortable with –everyone at Cambridge, no matter what college, will be passionate about their subject.
+But colleges with well-stocked, 24-hour libraries for example might help you through that study.
 But remember, this works both ways.

 "It's got an excellent supervisor for one of the options I want to take."
 Chances are, a considerable amount of your teaching over the course of your degree will be by a supervisor in another college.
 This is especially the case with optional courses, where supervisors specialise and only one or two supervisors in the university may teach a given option.
 What's more, you can ask to be taught by a specific supervisor if you so wish.
 So the college you choose will not necessarily determine who teaches you.
-That said, some Directors of Studies in colleges are better than others at helping you get the supervisor you want.
+That said, some directors of studies in colleges are better than others at helping you get the supervisor you want.

 "I've heard it's a friendly place, and I'm worried about making friends."
 They're all friendly places, trust us.
 When this many people are thrown together into so close an environment, you cannot help but find people with similar interests.
 It's pretty much guaranteed that you'll make friends wherever you go.
 However, it's worth thinking about things like whether you'd prefer a big or a small college, and if you're a graduate, whether you'd rather be in a graduate-only college or one with an undergraduate body.